gorgeousfish/pretest/README.md

 **Common causes:**

 - Missing values in treatment or outcome variables creating empty cells
-- Survey data with irregular interview schedules (e.g., `nlswork` with gaps)
+- Survey data with irregular interview schedules
 - Sample restrictions that eliminate entire time periods for one group

 **Solution:** Ensure at least one observation per time-treatment cell, or restrict